pdottroendle/prog270-troendle-2016/README.md

 Don't ever do a commit without a -m it opens an editor and you wont be happy if you are in it.

 ## Success I pulled my changes down into qux
+## Recheck I add into qux this line now, lets see if I can get it distributed to the repository instances and hierarchical master (www.github.com)